Key Concepts

 Introduction

-In the previous session, we have learned about Midsegment Theorem and Coordinate Proof.
+In the previous session, we learned about the Midsegment Theorem and Coordinate Proof.

-In the previous classes, we have learned about segment bisectors and perpendicular lines.
+In the previous classes, we learned about segment bisectors and perpendicular lines.

-Now we will learn Perpendicular bisector Theorem, Concurrency, and Circumcentre.
+Now we will learn the Perpendicular bisector Theorem, Concurrency, and Circumcentre.

 Do you have any idea about segments?